For the Love of Sci-Fi: Venue

-For the Love of Sci-Fi is held exclusively at Bowlers Exhibition Centre, situated in Trafford Park, Stretford, Greater Manchester.
+For the Love of Sci-Fi was held exclusively at Bowlers Exhibition Centre, situated in Trafford Park, Stretford, Greater Manchester.
 The venue is also the site of many raves and music events including Sidewinder and Manchester Adored, conventions such as For the Love of Horror and Comic Con Manchester, various food and drink expositions and regular boxing and mixed martial arts (MMA) events, dart's championships and tours and other sporting events.
 It is also home to a gym with a boxing ring, a Caribbean themed cafe-bar and a fan-built replica of the Mos Eisley Cantina from the Star Wars universe which doubles as a functioning bar and an escape room.

 The event runs across the entirety of the arena, including the Cantina Space Bar, which is often used for after-parties as well as being open to visitors for the duration of the event.
 The main exhibition hall, Trafford Arena 1 is home to various film sets (something for which the Monopoly Events is famous for, making their event experiences very different from others like them within the UK), a stage for celebrity guest question and answer panels and also live music performances, celebrity guest professional photoshoots and autograph sessions, cosplay events, and other displays.
 As of 2019, the smaller Trafford Arena 2 features a large dealers zone selling sci-fi related memorabilia, artwork, and collectibles, prior to this the dealer's area could be found in the smaller Bridgewater Arena and before that in a marquee at the entrance to the arena, (before this the Trafford Arena 2 was used for Q&A panels and a live orchestra at the 2018 event) for the 2019 event, the decision was made to move the dealer's area to allow for more room for visitors in the zone and a more extensive range of vendors.
 As of the 2019 event, the Bridgewater Arena is home to a gaming area and attractions aimed at smaller children and families such as a Grinch Grotto, arts and craft displays, inflatables and funfair games.
-A smaller suite called the Trafford Suite is home to a Jedi lightsabre training area while a small funfair can be found at the front of the venue as well as a food court area.
+A smaller suite called the Trafford Suite is home to a Jedi lightsaber training area while a small funfair can be found at the front of the venue as well as a food court area.